ets-labs/python-dependency-injector/docs/providers/resource.rst

            argument2=...,
        )

-Function initializer should not necessarily return a value.
+Function initializer may not return a value.
 This often happens when you configure global resource:

 .. code-block:: python